iejMac/video2dataset/README.md

 ## Incremental mode

 If a first download got interrupted for any reason, you can run again with --incremental "incremental" (this is the default) and using the same output folder , the same number_sample_per_shard and the same input urls, and video2dataset will complete the download.

-## Output format choice

-video2dataset support several formats.
-There are trade off for which to choose:
-* files: this is the simplest one, images are simply saved as files.
-It's good for up to 1M samples on a local file system.
-Beyond that performance issues appear very fast.
-Handling more than a million files in standard filesystem does not work well.
-* webdataset: webdataset format saves samples in tar files, thanks to [webdataset](https://webdataset.github.io/webdataset/) library, this makes it possible to load the resulting dataset fast in both pytorch, tensorflow and jax.
-Choose this for most use cases.
-It works well for any filesystem
-* parquet: parquet is a columnar format that allows fast filtering.
-It's particularly easy to read it using pyarrow and pyspark.
-Choose this if the rest of your data ecosystem is based on pyspark. [petastorm](https://github.com/uber/petastorm) can be used to read the data but it's not as easy to use as webdataset
-* tfrecord: tfrecord is a protobuf based format.
-It's particularly easy to use from tensorflow and using [tf data](https://www.tensorflow.org/guide/data).
-Use this if you plan to use the dataset only in the tensorflow ecosystem.
-The tensorflow writer does not use fsspec and as a consequence supports only a limited amount of filesystem, including local, hdfs, s3 and gcs.
-It is also less efficient than the webdataset writer when writing to other filesystems than local, losing some 30% performance.

 ## File system support